Nandu306/nandu306.github.io/_articles/product_discovery.md

 been a science student myself, I could relate to why providing an effective science lesson was a challenge to most teachers.

-_Lesson Three: Talking to users tells you whether you’d enjoy having them as customers as well_
+### Lesson Three: Looking for and talking to users tells you something about the sales process as well

 The replies from science teachers allowed me to think a bit more about what they were trying to achieve, or as a popular framework puts it, their ‘jobs to be